Carney suspends trip to Europe following B.C. school shooting

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-Officials who briefed reporters on background ahead of the trip said Carney is scheduled to meet with the leaders of Greenland, Denmark, Ukraine, Germany, Spain, Finland, Norway and the European Union, as well as a delegation of U.S. senators.
+They also said Carney was supposed to hold meetings with multiple leaders and heads of state, including those of Greenland, Denmark, Ukraine, Germany, Spain, Finland, Norway, and the European Union, as well as a delegation of U.S. senators.

 This report by The Canadian Press was first published Feb.
 10, 2026.

-— With files from Anja Karadeglija.
+— with files from Dylan Robertson.